Climate and Average Weather Year Round in Boston Massachusetts, United States

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Boston is June, with an average of 9.3 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 33% on May 24.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Boston experiences some seasonal variation in monthly rainfall.

 Rain falls throughout the year in Boston.
-The most rain falls during the 31 days centered around October 23, with an average total accumulation of 3.9 inches.
+The month with the most rain in Boston is October, with an average rainfall of 3.9 inches.

-The least rain falls around January 24, with an average total accumulation of 2.2 inches.
+The month with the least rain in Boston is January, with an average rainfall of 2.2 inches.

 As with rainfall, we consider the snowfall accumulated over a sliding 31-day period centered around each day of the year.
-Boston experiences some seasonal variation in monthly liquid-equivalent snowfall.
+Boston experiences significant seasonal variation in monthly snowfall.

-The snowy period of the year lasts for 5.0 months, from November 12 to April 12, with a sliding 31-day liquid-equivalent snowfall of at least 0.1 inches.
-The most snow falls during the 31 days centered around January 26, with an average total liquid-equivalent accumulation of 0.9 inches.
+The snowy period of the year lasts for 5.0 months, from November 12 to April 12, with a sliding 31-day snowfall of at least 1.0 inches.
+The month with the most snow in Boston is January, with an average snowfall of 8.4 inches.